Update your Azure Deployment for CIS Foundation Benchmarks

 These instructions do not apply in the following cases:

 - You have previously configured RBAC and are using user credentials.
-For guidance on what you must update if you are have user credentials, see Update your Azure Deployment with User Credentials for CIS Foundation Benchmarks.
+For guidance on what you must update if you have user credentials, see Update your Azure Deployment with User Credentials for CIS Foundation Benchmarks.

 - This is your first time configuring an RBAC in your Azure resources.
 For guidance on how to configure your Azure resources for RBAC, app registration, and CIS benchmark checks, see Configure App Registration and RBAC for Microsoft Azure Resources.